IG and Toolkit frequently asked questions

 Q. I have a laptop in my consultation area that I use to store patient information but it is used like a desktop and never removed from the pharmacy.
 Is it still regarded as ‘mobile computing’?

 A. Yes.
 The requirement is aiming to ensure that all portable devices are secure.
 If the device has patient information on it, it must be protected.
-There is a greater risk of laptops etc being stolen even if they are not removed from the pharmacy, therefore the appropriate measures as outlined in requirement 318 must be taken.
+There is a greater risk of laptops etc being stolen even if they are not removed from the pharmacy, therefore the appropriate measures as outlined in the requirements must be taken.

 Q. I use a mobile device for connecting to the internet for drug information but it does not hold any patient sensitive information.
-Do I need to take the actions outlined in Requirement 318?
+Do I need to take the actions?

 Q. Are pharmacies required to have a business continuity plan?